 @urns.mailto.
 These can be contact variables like name or group, URNs like phone number, response results in a flow, external variables passed from Zapier or a webhook, and global variables that are shared values across your workspace.
 See our entire reference guide here.

 Viewer Role - Viewers can see every aspect of the account, but may not modify anything.
 This means that they cannot edit any aspect of the account, such as flows or contacts nor send messages.

-Workspace - Your workspace is your account.
+Workspace - Your workspace is the name of your main account and you can have multiple child workspaces within.
 It is where you will manage your flows, contacts, and messages.